rs-ipfs/offchain-ipfs-manual/src/substrate-core-modifications.md

 1. Basic **primitives** to compose a blockchain with your desired features
 2. **Clients** (full and light) that allows you to interact with your Substrate blockchain
-3. Several **binaries** both necessary and optional, that you can run or build from source
+3. Several **binaries**, both necessary and optional, that you can run or build from source

 There's definitely a lot more to Substrate, but for the purposes of this explanation we'll only cover the parts that `offchain::ipfs` augments.
 At a very high level, we modeled this implementation